- What is Safe Zone?

 Click this link to begin: https://uistraining1.uis.edu/

-Fall Semester 2014 Advanced Sessions—must complete two, but attend all that you want:
+Fall Semester 2016 Advanced Sessions—must complete two, but attend all that you want:

 Still do not understand how to become a member?
 Download this “How it Works” graphic.